-In India, mathematics has its roots in the Vedic literature which is nearly 4000 years old.
-Between 1000 B.C. and 1000 A.D. various concepts on mathematics were given by Indian mathematicians in which were set forth for the first time, the concept of zero, the techniques of algebra and algorithm, square root and cube root.
-There are various examples of mathematics from ancient India that are applied even today.
+In India, mathematics has its roots in Vedic literature, nearly 4000 years old.
+(Between 1500 BCE and 600 BCE).
+Various concepts of mathematics were given by Indian mathematicians, which were set forth for the first time, the concept of zero, the techniques of algebra and algorithm, square root, and cube root.
+Various examples of mathematics from ancient India are applied even today.

-Though people have always understood the concept of nothing or having nothing, the concept of zero is relatively new; it fully developed in India around the fifth century A.D.
+Though people had always understood the concept of nothing or having nothing, the concept of zero is relatively new; it fully developed in India around the fifth century C.E.
 Before then, mathematicians struggled to perform the simplest arithmetic calculations.
-Today, zero — both as a symbol (or numeral) and a concept meaning the absence of any quantity — allows us to perform calculus, do complicated equations, and to have invented computers.
+Today, zero — both as a symbol (or numeral) and a concept meaning the absence of any quantity — allows us to perform calculus, do complicated equations, and have invented computers.

 “The zero is widely seen as one of the greatest innovations in human history, is the cornerstone of modern mathematics and physics, plus the spin-off technology,” said Peter Gobets, secretary of the ZerOrigIndia Foundation, or the Zero Project.